 The following two tabs change content below.

-Cass Morris lives and works in the Blue Ridge Mountains of Virginia with the companionship of two royal felines, Princess and Ptolemy.
+Cass Morris lives and works in central Virginia and the Outer Banks of North Carolina.
 She completed her Master of Letters at Mary Baldwin University in 2010, and she earned her undergraduate degree, a BA in English with a minor in history, from the College of William and Mary in 2007.
 She reads voraciously, wears corsets voluntarily, and will beat you at MarioKart.

-Interview with Zoraida Córdova - Saturday, April 7, 2018
+Interview with Sarah Kuhn, Author of HEROINE’S JOURNEY + Giveaway! - Saturday, July 7, 2018